Kyle Lowry NBA Playoffs Player Props: Heat vs. Celtics

 Kyle Lowry Insights vs. the Celtics

-- This season, he's put up 6.9% of the Heat's attempted field goals, as he's averaging 8.8 per contest.

-- He's taken 5.6 threes per game, or 10.9% of his team's shots from beyond the arc this season.
+- He's connected on 1.9 threes per game, or 10.9% of his team's makes from beyond the arc this season.

-- Lowry's opponents, the Celtics, have a neutral offensive tempo, averaging 101.9 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.

-- Defensively, the Celtics are fourth in the NBA, allowing 111.4 points per contest.
+- On defense, the Celtics have given up 111.4 points per contest, which is fourth-best in the league.

-- The Celtics are the 18th-ranked squad in the league, giving up 44 rebounds per game.
+- Conceding 44 rebounds per game, the Celtics are the 18th-ranked team in the league.

-- Looking at assists, the Celtics have given up 23.1 per game, second in the league.
+- Looking at assists, the Celtics are ranked second in the NBA, allowing 23.1 per contest.

-- Looking at 3-pointers, the Celtics have conceded 11.6 makes per game, fifth in the NBA.
+- Giving up 11.6 made 3-pointers per game, the Celtics are the fifth-ranked squad in the NBA.

 Kyle Lowry vs. the Celtics